Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$

 Without SOC, the Co$_3$SnS$_2$ film shows a semi-metallic band structure.
 In contrast to the half-metallic state in the 3D bulk, both spin-up and spin-down channels appear close to the Fermi level in the Co$_3$SnS$_2$ films.
 Owing to the mirror planes of $M_x$ and $M_y$, both spin-up and spin-down channels form the linear band crossing around $E_F$, which exist on the high symmetry lines along $M-\Gamma$ and $\Gamma-K$, respectively, see Fig. 3(d).
 After SOC is considered, the SU(2) symmetry is broken, leading to gapping of the linear band crossings.

-Viewing the energy dispersion in a larger energy window, it is clear that another linear band exists crossing $\Gamma-K$ at a chemical potential shifted up by approximately 0.6 eV, corresponding to the filling expected for films with Sn termination with additional 4 electrons.
+Viewing the energy dispersion in a larger energy window, it is clear that another linear band exists crossing $\Gamma-K$ with its chemical potential shifting up by approximately 0.6 eV and 4 electrons, corresponding to the filling expected for films with Sn termination.
 This system should act as a semi-metal from the perspective of transport, by simply shifting the chemical potential to the upper linear band crossing point, see Fig. 3(d).
 However, the Sn layers affect the filling and change the dispersion of the bands around $E_F$.
 As shown in Fig. 3 (e), after further sandwiching by Sn layers, the system has an ideal semi-metallic state with the Fermi surface composed solely of the linear crossing points.
 Similar to Co$_3$SnS$_2$, this linear band crossing is broken by SOC with the opening of a band gap.